a-vodka/Git-Test/README.md

-# Git-Test for Oleksii Oleksandrovich
+# Git-Test for Oleksii Oleksandrovych

+Thank you for your project